arcus/intro-to-r-for-clinical-data/README.md

 ### Use Posit.cloud

-The easiest way to do the workshop exercises is to create a free account at <https://posit.cloud> and then go to <https://example.com> and make your own permanent copy of this project so you can make changes and work with it later.
+The easiest way to do the workshop exercises is to create a free account at <https://posit.cloud> and then go to <https://posit.cloud/content/6121691> and make your own permanent copy of this project so you can make changes and work with it later.

+Alternately, in Posit Cloud you can also add a new project and select "New Project from Git Repository" and enter the url of this repository, namely <https://github.com/arcus/intro-to-r-for-clinical-data>.

 ### Use Your Own R/RStudio

 If you want, you can install R and RStudio Desktop for free on your computer, following the instructions at <https://posit.co/download/rstudio-desktop/>.
 Then you can either:

-* Use File > New Project to create a new project from version control and add the URL of this repository (namely, https://example.com)
+* Use File > New Project to create a new project from version control and add the URL of this repository (namely, <https://github.com/arcus/intro-to-r-for-clinical-data>)
 * Download the files in this repository (the green "Code" button will allow you to download a zip file of this repository's contents) and then use File > New Project > Existing Directory to create an R project in the directory where you stashed those files.

 ## Dependencies